James Wilks: Ultimate Fighting Championship

 Wilks made his debut for the UFC winning against DaMarques Johnson at The Ultimate Fighter: United States vs. United Kingdom Finale on 20 June 2009.
 The fight crowned Wilks as the TUF 9 welterweight champion.
 Wilks dominated the fight against Johnson showing off strong striking and good submission attempts.
 Wilks finished the fight with Johnson via a rear naked choke submission in the closing seconds of the first round.

 Wilks lost to Matt Brown via 3rd-round TKO, on 14 November 2009 at UFC 105.
 After being knocked down in the second and being saved by the bell from a submission attempt, Wilks came back early in the third round, attempting a kimura, before losing top position.
-Brown then, from top position, secured the TKO victory.
+Brown then secured the TKO victory.
 Prior to UFC 115, Wilks revealed that Brown had broken his orbital bone with an elbow strike after just 30 seconds of the first round.

 Wilks then faced Peter Sobotta at UFC 115.
 He won the fight via unanimous decision.

 Wilks next fought Canadian prospect Claude Patrick at UFC 120 in London.
 He lost the fight via unanimous decision.

 Wilks was expected to face Rory MacDonald on 30 April 2011 at UFC 129.
 However, Wilks was replaced on the card by Nate Diaz.

 Wilks was expected to replace Duane Ludwig, and face Amir Sadollah at UFC Fight Night 24.
 However, Wilks was also injured and was replaced by DaMarques Johnson.